Decisions on vaccines in use in different European countries

 Monitoring vaccine safety and reporting side effects

-Once a vaccine is approved for use, EU/EEA national authorities and the European Medicines Agency (EMA), continually monitor side effects in people who have received the vaccine.
+After vaccines are approved, EU and national authorities continually monitor side effects in people who have taken the vaccine.